gep13/gep13/input/blog/a-review-of-dunddd.md

 For me, a couple of take away points were:

 - Record your estimates.
 Even if you don’t have a formal process, record them for your own records.
 That way, when you have to estimate something else, you can look at this estimate, compare it against how long it actually took, and that way you will make a better estimate.
-- What it boils down to is… Respect.
+- What it boils down to is...
+Respect.
 Respect is earned in both directions.
 Much the same as trust.

 ## Lunch and Grok Talks

-Hmmm….
+Hmmm...
 Pizza!!
 This was kindly donated by NCR (one of the sponsors of DunDDD).
 Although the agenda mentioned that there would be some Grok Talks, I ended up in a conversation with [@CAMURPHY](https://twitter.com/#!/camurphy), [@ARGibson](https://twitter.com/#!/argibson), [@leggetter](https://twitter.com/#!/leggetter) and [@craignicol](https://twitter.com/#!/craignicol), so I couldn’t actually tell you if there were any Grok Talks.
 It was a very interesting conversation though!

 ## Session 4